 - P. 481: Some endnotes for Chapter 9 are incorrectly numbered.
 A new Note 35 has been added and the rest of the endnotes after it renumbered.
 See image below for correct numbering.

 - P. 486, Ch.
 12 Note 9: The reference to the bible verse in Jeremiah is misnumbered.
 It should read “Jer.
 10:12” instead of “Jer.
 12:10”.

 - P. 513, Note 42, first line of page: In the sentence ending “make the Wheeler-DeWitt equation soluble” the word “soluble” should be “solvable”.

-- P. 520: Note #15 on P. 520 currently refers to a quote from Francis Schaeffer but should actually be the reference to the book Psycho-Cybernetics, as follows: Maltz, Matthew.
+- P. 520: Note #15 on P. 520 currently refers to a quote from Francis Schaeffer but should actually be the reference to the book Psycho-Cybernetics, as follows: Maltz, Maxwell.
 Psycho-Cybernetics.
 New York: Simon & Schuster, 1960.
 All subsequent endnotes in Ch.
 21 should also be re-numbered, so #17 would be #16, #18 would be #17, etc.

 - P. 535: Add to bibliography: Harrison, Edward, Darkness at Night: Riddle of the Universe, Cambridge, Mass.: Harvard University Press, 1987.

 The following corrections only pertain to the e-book version.